 The Institute of Acoustics (IOA) of the Chinese Academy of Sciences (CAS) was established in 1964 as a spinoff of the CAS Institute of Electronics in response to the nation’s strategic need for acoustic research.

-Thanks to the determined effort of generations of scientists, IOA has become a comprehensive research organization specializing in the study of basic and applied acoustics, information processing technologies and fields related to the nation’s needs.
+IOA is a comprehensive research organization specializing in the study of basic and applied acoustics, information processing technologies and fields related to the nation’s needs.
 IOA’s research focuses on underwater acoustics and underwater acoustical detection, environmental acoustics and noise control technologies, ultrasonics and acoustical microelectromechanical system technologies, communication acoustics and language and speech information processing, integration of acoustics and digital systems, and network new media technologies.

-The institute consists of nine laboratories/research centers in Beijing, including the State Key Laboratory of Acoustics and the National Network New Media Engineering Research Center, as well as four CAS key laboratories on noise and vibration research, the underwater acoustic environment, speech acoustics and content understanding, and information technology for AUVs, respectively.
-In addition, the institute has three field stations located in Hainan, Shanghai and Qingdao, respectively, and one acoustical technology transfer center in the city of Jiaxing, Zhejiang.
+The institute consists of nine laboratories/research centers in Beijing, including the State Key Laboratory of Acoustics and the National Network New Media Engineering Research Center, as well as four CAS key laboratories on noise and vibration research, the underwater acoustic environment, speech acoustics and content understanding, and information technology for AUVs, and three research centers on underwater acoustic engineering, ocean acoustics, ultrasonics technologies, respectively.
+In addition, the institute has three field stations located in Hainan, Shanghai and Qingdao, respectively.

+By the end of 2017, IOA had a staff of more than 800, including about 758 scientific and technical personnel, among which are four CAS academicians.
 The institute also trains graduate students in the fields of acoustics and information processing technologies.
-As of the end of 2015, the institute had an enrollment of 227 master’s students and 211 doctoral students.
-It also had 24 postdoctoral fellows.
+At present, the institute has an enrollment of 254 master’s students and 257 doctoral students.
+It also has 21 postdoctoral fellows.

 The institute places great emphasis on international cooperation and academic exchange and has carried out successful collaboration with many well-known universities and institutions in the USA, France, the UK, Germany, Australia and other countries.
-In 2015, about 215 IOA staff traveled abroad for academic exchange.
-In the same year, 62 foreign experts and scholars visited the institute.
+In 2017, about 155 IOA staff travelled abroad for academic exchange.
+In the same year, 18 foreign experts and scholars visited the institute.
 IOA has also organized many high profile international conferences and seminars that have brought together researchers from the worldwide scientific community for academic exchange and cooperation.

-In addition, IOA is the sponsor to Acoustics Society of Chinese (ASC) and 7 academic journals, including Acta Acustica (Chinese and English version), Applied Acoustics, Journal of Network New Media, Technical Acoustics, Chinese Journal of Medical Imaging Technology and Chinese Journal of Interventional Imaging and Therapy.
+In addition, IOA is the sponsor to Acoustical Society of China (ASC) and seven academic journals, including Acta Acustica (Chinese and English version), Applied Acoustics, Journal of Network New Media, Technical Acoustics, Microcomputer Application, Chinese Journal of Medical Imaging Technology and Chinese Journal of Interventional Imaging and Therapy.
 The National Acoustic Standardization Technology Committee, the Environmental Physics Branch of Chinese Society for Environmental Sciences and some other academic organizations also affiliate to IOA.